nbdc-datahub/hbcd-docs/docs/instruments/SED/vi.md

   <span class="arrow">▸</span>
 </div>
 <div class="collapsible-content">
 <p>The order of questions is flipped in the HBCD English and Spanish version.
 This will affect scoring as the scoring instructions lump all the odd (heritage culture answers) and even (American culture) questions.
 This needs to be fixed so that the second-to-last and last questions on the HBCD survey are reversed.</p>
+<p style="color: red;">Luci note: is this an internal fix needed, or recommendations to the user? should it be added as a known issue?</p>
 </div>

 <div id="scoring" class="table-banner" onclick="toggleCollapse(this)">